-Targeted drugs focus on specific substances in your body that play a role in the growth of your cancer.
-Acalabrutinib (Calquence) and ibrutinib (Imbruvica) are ones that doctors suggest for people who are having a relapse of mantel cell lymphoma.
+Targeted drugs focus on specific substances in your body that help your cancer grow.
+Acalabrutinib (Calquence), ibrutinib (Imbruvica), and zanubrutinib (Brukinsa) are ones that doctors suggest for people who are having a relapse of mantle cell lymphoma.
 The medicines are called BTK inhibitors because they block the protein Bruton's tyrosine kinase (BTK), which mantle cell cancer cells need to grow.

 A targeted drug might be right for you if you've tried at least one other treatment.
-Acalabrutinib and ibrutinib come as pills that you take once or twice a day.
+Acalabrutinib, ibrutinib, and zanubrutinib come as pills that you take once or twice a day.

 BTK inhibitors can cause side effects.
 The most common ones are:

 - Low blood cell counts

 Talk to your doctor if you have any side effects.
 You might be able to get treatment that controls them.

 Lenalidomide (Revlimid) is a drug that acts on your immune system -- your body's defense against germs -- to kill cancer cells.
 It ramps up your immune system to attack the cancer, stops new cancer cells from growing, and blocks the growth of blood vessels that feed the cancer.

 You could get this drug if you've tried at least two other treatments and one of them was the chemotherapy drug bortezomib (Velcade).